Anthropology (ANTH)

 ANTH 5376.
 Advanced Methods in Skeletal Biology, Part II.

 This course focuses on technical case report writing and evidentiary best practices in forensic anthropological analysis of human skeletal remains.
-In addition to biological profile estimation techniques, research methods and theoretical foundations used for trauma analysis and taphonomic interpretation will be reviewed.
+In addition to biological profile estimation techniques, research methods and theoretical foundations used for trauma analysis and taphonomic interpretation are reviewed and critically evaluated.
+Jurisdictional authority, evidence handling, chain of custody, reporting responsibilities, and recovery methods are also examined.
+Emphasis is placed on professional standards, methodological rigor, interpretation of complex case evidence, and the integration of analytical findings within medicolegal investigative contexts.
 Prerequisite: ANTH 5375 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.